-Visits if appropriate will be facilitated in exceptional circumstances according to the resident's wishes or after a recorded best interest's decision if they lack capacity.
+Visits if can be carried out safely, will be facilitated in according to the resident's wishes or after a recorded best interest's decision if they lack capacity.

 Essential family/friend/carers should be communicated to with all visiting decisions made by or in the best interests of the resident.